Eric Owen Moss

-Eric Owen Moss (born 25 July 1943) is an American architect based out of Los Angeles.
+Eric Owen Moss (born July 25, 1943) is an American architect based out of Los Angeles.
 He is the father of American football player Miller Moss.

 Education

 Moss was born on July 25, 1943 in Los Angeles, California.
 He received a Bachelor of Arts from the University of California, Los Angeles in 1965, his Masters of Architecture from the University of California, Berkeley, College of Environmental Design in 1968 and a second Masters of Architecture from Harvard University Graduate School of Design in 1972.

 Academics

 Moss has taught at Southern California Institute of Architecture (SCI-Arc) since 1974 and served as director from 2002 to 2015.
 He has held chairs at Yale and Harvard universities, and appointments at Columbia University, the University of Applied Arts Vienna, and the Royal Danish Academy of Fine Arts in Copenhagen.

 Career

-Eric Moss founded Eric Owen Moss Architects, also known as EOMA, in 1973.
+Eric Moss founded Eric Owen Moss Architects (EOMA) in 1973.
 The 25-person, Culver City-based firm designs and constructs projects in the United States and around the world.
 The work of the office is documented in books, monographs, and publications internationally.

-The most prominent work of the office is an on-going urban revitalization project in Culver City, California.
-Since 1986 the EOMA team has been working with developers Frederick and Laurie Samitaur Smith to transform an abandoned industrial neighborhood into a campus for creative-minded companies.
-Today the Hayden Tract and surrounding neighborhood attract some of the most successful design, film, internet, and digital media companies in the world.
+The most prominent work of the office is an ongoing urban revitalization project in Culver City, California.
+Since 1986, the EOMA team has been working with developers Frederick and Laurie Samitaur Smith to transform an abandoned industrial neighborhood into a campus for companies.
+Today, the Hayden Tract and surrounding neighborhood attracts prominent design, film, internet, and digital media companies.

-Paul Goldberger stated in a 2010 article for The New Yorker, “Slowly, one building at a time, Moss has managed to accomplish something that none of his fellow-jet-setters have ever achieved: the creation of a genuine urban transformation through architecture.”
+Paul Goldberger stated in a 2010 article for The New Yorker, "Slowly, one building at a time, Moss has managed to accomplish something that none of his fellow-jet-setters have ever achieved: the creation of a genuine urban transformation through architecture."

 In 2017 EOMA completed work on Vespertine, an experimental restaurant project with chef Jordan Kahn.
-In its first year Vespertine was named best restaurant in Los Angeles, and Time Magazine listed Vespertine as one of the World's Greatest Places to Visit in 2018.
+In its first year Vespertine was named best restaurant in Los Angeles, and Time magazine listed Vespertine as one of the "World's Greatest Places to Visit in 2018".